 Calcium is important for bone health.
-Some calcium-rich foods include milk, some fortified plantbased beverages (soy, almond, rice, etc.), yogurt, cheese, fortified 100% orange juice, almonds, and white beans.
-If you do not eat many of these foods each day, you may need to take a calcium supplement.
+If you do not get 3 servings of milk or milk alternatives such as cheese or yogurt each day you may need to take a calcium supplement.
 These come in different forms such as chewable, tablets or liquid.